Patient portals - An online tool for your health

 What is in a Patient Portal?

-With a patient portal, you can:
+With a patient portal, you may be able to:

 - Make appointments (non-urgent)